Union Educators secure historic pay rise

 Get your personal pay projection now!

-The UWU agreement now covers over 500 early education providers lifting working standards for over 70,000 early educators.
-This is union power!
+The sector-wide union agreement that now covers over 500 early education providers and lifts working standards for over 70,000 early educators has delivered the government-funded 15% pay increase.

-After decades of advocacy, UWU members have successfully proven what we’ve always known: early childhood educators have been systematically undervalued and underpaid due to gender-based inequality in our workforce.
+And after decades of advocacy, UWU members have also successfully proven to the Fair Work Commission what we’ve always known: early childhood educators have been systematically undervalued and underpaid due to gender-based inequality in our workforce.

 The Fair Work Commission has officially locked in wage increases of up to 27% for Early Childhood Educators across Australia!
 This means an additional 12% Pay Rise alongside the already available 15%.